 Since video conferencing performs 30% better than audio-only setups for communication, it's worth investing in a great video conferencing setup for your team.
 Lucky for you, there are many great, free options for video conferencing software that can be paired with reasonably priced audiovisual products like team video conferencing cameras.
 For hybrid teams with a mix of in-office and remote employees, a simple but high-quality web camera is a must-have to be inclusive to remote teammates and provide a collaborative atmosphere between employees in multiple locations.

+The 2019 State of Video Conferencing report found that when in-person communication isn’t an option, video conferencing is preferred for feeling connected with co-workers.
 When meetings are audio-only, it creates an unequal experience for remote team members.
 By not being able to see visual cues, not knowing who is speaking, and usually not being able to hear well, remote team members are less included in team meetings and therefore have less impact on the team.
 Adding a working video element to team meetings, 1-1 conversations between managers and remote employees (or vice versa), and quick chats between remote team members helps build relationships and improve employee effectiveness.
 If you make meetings more inclusive for remote team members, the results will show immediately and employee happiness and productivity will drastically improve.

 To get started, take a look at these free video conferencing options for a multitude of business use cases.
 Some of the products listed are great for 1-1 conversations, some for teams, and others for live broadcasts or larger scale team meetings.
 Pair one of these online meeting platforms with a 360-degree video camera that allows your remote team members to see everyone in the room, read body language, and hear the full conversation on the other end.
 Once you choose your combination, make sure that your conference rooms or huddle rooms are equipped with all the right audiovisual equipment and necessities to make meetings as easy as possible.